How to Crush The First Days Of Single Motherhood

 No matter how you came to be a single mom, being alone sucks.
 Yes, while you may have escaped an abusive or loveless relationship, raising kids on your own can be depressing.
 Something that also helped me when my depression came in waves was journaling.
 Writing in a journal is a great way to reduce stress and overwhelm.

-Lean on Your Family / Friends for Physical and Emotional Support
+help for single mothers with no money.
+Learn to Lean on Your Family for Physical and Emotional Support

 I know how exhausted you are, believe me.
 Single mothers do the job of three every day, with little to no social support which can add a lot of stress.
 Learn to lean on your family, especially family members who want to help.